Skip to main content

 Configure the Workflow Input task

-The builder loads with Workflow Input and Workflow Output tasks by default.
-Click on the Workflow Input task to configure your input variable:
+The Builder loads with Workflow Input and Workflow Output tasks by default.
+Click on the Workflow Input task to open its configuration panel, then click the + button to create a new input variable:

 • Type: Text